artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>longing to raze Troy’s sturdy walls to the roots.”
 (8.234–41)</p>
 </blockquote>

-The most clearly described animal sacrifice occurs near the beginning of the Iliad:
+The most clearly described animal sacrifice occurs near the beginning of the *Iliad*:

 <blockquote class="poetry">
 <p>At once the men arranged the sacrifice for Apollo,</p>